Novice surfer masters a pro move: Punching a shark to escape | New Country 923

 “So when it happened, I was like: ‘Just do what Mick did.
 Just punch it in the nose,'” Fry told Nine Network television.
 “So Mick, if you’re watching or listening, I owe you a beer.
 Thank you very much.”

-Fry, a surfing beginner, was surfing with three doctor friends when he was attacked off Avoca Beach, 90 kilometers (60 miles) north of Sydney
+Fry, 25 and a surfing beginner, was in the water with three doctor friends when he was attacked off Avoca Beach, 90 kilometers (60 miles) north of Sydney

 “I was out surfing and I got this massive thud on my right-hand side; it completely blindsided me,” Fry said.